korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-This constructor has a combination of the Dog and the Animal fields, in its argument list.
+This constructor has a combination of the Dog and the Animal fields in its argument list.
 We can pass it the type of the dog, the dog's weight, and the earShape and tailShape.
 We're calling the super constructor to set some of our fields, the Animal specific fields.
 And for the size, we're deriving the size of the dog from the weight, small, medium, or large.
 To do this, we use a nested ternary operator, which is passed directly to the super constructor.
 We couldn't do this operation before the call to super, because "super()" must be the first statement.
 But we can do it directly like this, as an expression, in the argument list.
-This is one way to perform calculations, in your constructor, and pass the result to the super call.
+This is one way to perform calculations in your constructor, and pass the result to the super call.
 After the call to the super constructor, we set some of the Dog-specific attributes,
 the earShape and tailShape; that were passed to us.